-If you were not able to serve your claim (form SC-100, SC-120, or SC-500) before the deadline for service, talk to your Small Claims Clerk.
+If you were not able to serve your claim (Form SC-100 or SC-120) before the deadline for service, talk to your Small Claims Clerk.
 Each county has its own rules.

-If you already served your claim on some parties but not everyone you are suing, you may need to fill out and file form SC-150, Request to Postpone Trial, at least 10 days before the trial date (or explain why you couldn't meet the 10-day deadline).
-Then give or mail a copy of this form to all other plaintiffs and defendants listed on your court papers.
+If you already served your claim on some parties but not everyone you are suing, you may need to fill out and file Form SC-150, Request to Postpone Trial, at least 10 days before the trial date (or explain why you couldn't meet the 10-day deadline).
+Then give or mail a copy of this form to all other Plaintiffs and Defendants listed on your court papers.